Lilli Carati

 Lilli Carati (23 September 1956 – 21 October 2014) was an Italian actress.

 Biography

 Lilli Carati was born in Varese, Italy.
 In 1974, she was named "Miss Elegance Lombardy" at a beauty contest and began working as a fashion model in Milan.
 She was first runner-up at Miss Italia contest of 1974 in Calabria and moved on to cinema.

+Most of her box office hits were in the genre of commedia sexy all'italiana, but she also appeared in films of different genres such as Squadra antifurto (1977, a crime story with Tomas Milian), Le evase – Storie di sesso e di violenze (1978, a prototypical exploitation film), and La fine del mondo nel nostro solito letto in una notte piena di pioggia (1978, a film by Lina Wertmüller).
+She also appeared in nude photos on the pages of Italian men's magazines like Playmen and Albo Blitz.